Beyond the Next Port: A Multi-Task Transformer for Forecasting Future Voyage Segment Durations: Literature Review

 \subsection{Maritime ETA Prediction}

-Research on maritime ETA prediction can be mainly divided into two categories, path finding algorithm and data engineering algorithm \citep{noman2025review}.
-The previous one aims to predict the remaining trajectories from current position to the destination port, afterwards calculating the remaining sailing time based on the predicted vessel trajectory and vessel speed \citep{8294051, kwun2021prediction, PARK2021100012}.
-Such approaches describe the future behavior of vessels in detail but may suffer from the sparsity of trajectories.
-In contrast, the latter one tries to predict the result directly without explicitly reconstructing the voyage path \citep{chu2024evaluation, el2022machine, kolley2023robust, servos2019travel, 10.1109/ITSC48978.2021.9564883}.
-These methods extract meaningful features from real-time AIS data such as position and speed, cooperated with vessels' static features, to learn nonlinear relationships between features and remaining sailing durations.
+Research on maritime ETA predictions can be broadly divided into two categories, path-finding algorithms and data engineering algorithms \citep{noman2025review}.
+The former aimed to predict the remaining trajectories from the current position to the destination port, afterwards calculating the remaining sailing time based on the predicted vessel trajectory and the vessel speed \citep{8294051, kwun2021prediction, PARK2021100012}.
+Such approaches described the future behavior of vessels in detail but may suffer from the sparsity of trajectories.
+In contrast, the latter tried to predict the result directly without explicitly reconstructing the voyage path \citep{chu2024evaluation, el2022machine, kolley2023robust, servos2019travel, 10.1109/ITSC48978.2021.9564883}.
+These methods extracted meaningful features from real-time AIS data such as positions and speeds, combined with vessels' static features, to learn nonlinear relationships between features and remaining sailing durations.